Appointments Line: 01530 270933

 - Telephone triage: You can be offered an appointment where the doctor will telephone you back, providing you feel the matter is suitable for discussing over the telephone.
 If the doctor feels you should be seen, an appointment will be made by the doctor for you to be seen at the surgery.

 - Urgent Care Morning surgery from 08:40 - 10:30 each morning, created to deal with new problems requiring treatment same day.
 No appointment is necessary, we will ask you to fill out a simple form asking for a brief description of the problem so that the doctors and nurse practitioners running the surgery can prioritise clinically the order in which patients are seen.
+Please be aware that this clinic has a maximum capacity for the amount of patients it can undertake and maybe cut off before 10:30 if it reaches its limit.

 - A routine 10 minute appointment, whereby you will be offered an appointment that day or the following working day.
 Please note, if you wish to see a particular doctor you may have to wait longer.